Free Downloads and MSDN Software

 Microsoft Academic Alliance (MSDN)

-The Cal State Bakersfield Computer Science department has a subscription to the Microsoft Developers Network Academic Alliance program.
+The department has a subscription to the Microsoft Developers Network Academic Alliance program.
 This entitles our students free access to certain Microsoft products.
 Over the years, the Microsoft program has had various names -- its newest name is "Azure Dev Tools for Teaching."

 VMware Academic Program

 We have a similar program for VMware products.
 You must send Steve an email from your odin account requesting an account.
 The easiest way is to type "steve" into the "to" field in alpine and request a VMware account.
 You will end up with an email from VMware's site with links for you to create an account there.

 CSUB has a site license for Mathematica from Wolfram.
 Details on how to get your copy.

 CSUB has a site license for MATLAB from Mathworks.
 Details on how to get your copy.